ecspat/eavesdropper/README.md

         node eavesdropper.js file.js

 Instrument `file.js` to track events at runtime; write the instrumented version out as `file_inst.js`.

-Proxy:

-        node proxy.js observer.js

-Starts a proxy server that instruments JavaScript files on the fly.
-The code in `observer.js` is prepended to every instrumented JavaScript file; it should assign an observer object into global variable `__observer`.
-Since this code is prepended to every file, it should also check whether the observer object has already been defined by a previously loaded file.
+The instrumented code assumes that there is an observer object in global variable `__observer`.
 See `runtime.js` for an example of an observer object that simply logs events.

 License
 -------